Understanding your prospect’s technology stack isn’t just a bonus; it’s a necessity.

 Here are some additional examples of business technographics alongside questions it helps you answer about potential clients:

-You can start by examining internal sources like website analytics, CRM entries, and product usage data to see what technologies your existing customers or website visitors rely on.
+To collect technographic data, a good place to start is examining internal sources like website analytics, CRM entries, and product usage data to see what technologies your existing customers or website visitors rely on.

 Digging deeper, public data like company websites, social media profiles, and job postings can reveal what tools they publicly endorse or require.